-David (Dave) Howell

-Chief Executive Officer, Chair & Principal Representative (Director) David is the CEO of the PL Re Division of the Pacific Life Group and has over 25 years' experience in life reinsurance.
-As part of this role, David is the CEO of the UK reinsurance entity, PLRL.
-He is a director of several PL Re Division companies and a former director of PLRA.
-David has been the CEO of the PL Re Division since 2006 after joining as deputy CEO in late 2005.
+David (Dave) Howell Dave is the CEO of the Pacific Life Re Division of the Pacific Life Group and has over 30 years' experience in life reinsurance.
+As part of this role, Dave is the CEO of the Bermuda reinsurance entities, RGBM and RIBM.
+He is a director of several PL Re Division companies, a former director of PLRA and a part of ExCo.
+Chief Executive Officer, Chair & Principal Representative (Director) Dave has been the CEO of the PL Re Division since 2006 after joining as deputy CEO in late 2005.
 Prior to joining PL Re, he was the Chief Pricing Officer for Swiss Re Life and Health based in Zurich and has previously held various roles within Swiss Re and M&G Re across Switzerland, the UK, and Canada.

-David obtained his Bachelor of Mathematics Degree from the University of Waterloo in 1990 and became a Fellow of the Society of Actuaries in 1997.

-Rhys Faulkner

-Chief Actuary and Chief Pricing Officer (Director)

-Rhys has been the Chief Actuary and Chief Pricing Officer since February 2020, having previously held the position of Head of Divisional Actuarial Reporting since early 2018.
-Rhys is responsible for overseeing Actuarial Reporting activities across the Division.
+Dave obtained his Bachelor of Mathematics Degree from the University of Waterloo in 1990 and became a Fellow of the Society of Actuaries in 1997.
+Rhys has been the Chief Actuary and Chief Pricing Officer since February Rhys Faulkner Chief Actuary and Chief Pricing Officer (Director) 2020 until his resignation on 18 April 2024, having previously held the position of Head of Divisional Actuarial Reporting since early 2018.
+Rhys was responsible for overseeing Actuarial Reporting activities across the Division.
 He was previously the Chief Actuary (SMF20) for PLRL.
-He previously held a variety of roles within Actuarial Reporting at Pacific Life Re from 2009 to 2018 and before that, worked in the Pricing team, where he was responsible for pricing Protection and Longevity business.
+He previously held a variety of roles within Actuarial Reporting at Pacific Life Re from 2009 to 2018 and before that, worked in the pricing team, where he was responsible for pricing protection and longevity business.
 He began his career within Pensions Consultancy at Hewitt Bacon and Woodrow.

-Rhys obtained his Mathematics and Management Science Degree from the University of Manchester Institute of Science and Technology in 2001 and became a Fellow of Institute and Faculty of Actuaries in 2008.
+Rhys obtained his Mathematics and Management Science Degree from the University of Manchester Institute of Science and Technology in 2001 and Gary Falde Non-executive Director became a Fellow of Institute and Faculty of Actuaries in 2008.

-Gary Falde

-Non-executive Director

 Gary had been Chief Actuary at PLIC since 2011, retiring in November 2021.
-However, he continues his directorships with various PL Re entities as a representative of PLIC, including the Company's reinsurance affiliate in the UK, PLRL.
+However, he continued his directorships with various PL Re entities as a representative of PLIC until his resignation on 20 March 2023.
 He joined Pacific Life in 1980 and spent nearly 25 years in the Life Insurance Division where he was promoted to Vice President, Planning and Finance in 1998.
 He served as Appointed Actuary from 2001 through to 2015, responsible for opining on the compliance and adequacy of the company's statutory reserves.
 He has focused substantial efforts on developing new US principle-based reserving standards through key leadership positions in the American Academy of Actuaries' Life Reserves Work Group.
 He also served in industry committee chair roles on principle-based reserving and life insurance captives for the American Council of Life Insurers.
 Gary is a Member of the American Academy of Actuaries and Fellow of the Society of Actuaries.

-Robert (Bob) Diefenbacher
+Robert (Bob) Diefenbacher Executive Director

-Executive Director

-Bob has been Senior Vice President at PL Re since 2011 and is responsible for PL Re's North America retrocession business.
+Bob (resigned from the the Board on 31 January 2024).
+He had been Senior Vice President at PL Re since 2011 and was responsible for PL Re's North America retrocession business.
 Previously, he was Senior Vice President at Manulife Reinsurance and was responsible for sales, marketing, pricing, underwriting and administration functions for Manulife's individual life retrocession BU, which was sold to Pacific Life in 2011.
 He was Vice President, Head of Pricing at Employers Reinsurance for their US individual life reinsurance business from 1997 - 2004.
 Prior to that, he was an Actuarial Director at Sun Life of Canada, in the Individual Life Pricing and Product Development department.